Look Up Kern County Public Records for Free: Search Anyone

 All these records serve as a foundation to peek into someone’s past or current situation as it pertains to their interactions with law enforcement.

-Conduct a Free Public Criminal Record Check in Kern County California
+Perform a Free Public Criminal Record Check in Kern County California

 The courts generate criminal records during the trial, sentencing, or issuing of a warrant—therefore, the Superior Court is the first place to find Kern County criminal records.
-Patrons can quickly run a free criminal record check using the Kern County Criminal Case Information & Calendar Search Tool.3

 A screenshot of the criminal data search feature displays information including the defendant's name, hearing location, and type.